“Attention is the rarest and purest form of generosity." Simone Weil

 Emmanuel Levinas was influenced by her but is more critical in his response to her.
 He had issues with her understanding of Judaism.
 His ethics were concerned with seeing God in the face of the other.
 He saw Weil’s mysticism as a selfish pursuit of individual salvation.

-Perhaps these ambiguities are a result of language, perception, or social constructions.
+Perhaps these ambiguities result from language, perception, or social constructions.
 When we participate in life, we inevitably confront ambiguity and contradiction.
 We often observe people who answer ambiguity with a posture of fear.
 With admirable execution, Simone Weil lived a life of faith despite these contradictions – constantly analyzing the world around her and the God above her.

 Living by conviction was also manifest in her observations of suffering.
-I find it difficult to write about her level of conviction without diminishing it in some way.
-Because some people slept without a bed, she, too, slept on the floor.
+I find it difficult to write about her conviction level without diminishing it.
+Because some people slept without a bed, she slept on the floor.
 Not everyone had food, so she sacrificed eating.
 Her dedication to the suffering of others was profound.
 While heroes wore armor, she remained naked.

 Because of this, Simone Weil left most of her readers perplexed.
-She lived by a fierce conviction with a rare dedication to God and others and had an intellect capable of unraveling the systems of thought that motivate governing principles or organizations.
+She lived by a fierce conviction with a rare dedication to God and others.
+She had an intellect capable of unraveling the systems of thought that motivate governing principles or organizations.
 She had an uncanny ability to detect contradiction and the profound power to live within that paradox.

 "At this moment I should be more ready to die for the Church, if one day before long it should need anyone to die for it, than I should be to enter it.
 To die does not commit one to anything, if one to say such a thing; it does not contain anything in the nature of a lie...
 At present I have the impression that I am lying whatever I do, whether it be by remaining outside the Church or by entering it.
 The question is to know where there is less of a lie...."